City-of-Bloomington/example-playbooks/README.md

 As processes are refined, or as operating systems change, it is important to test and adapt the corresponding playbooks and roles to reflect current requirements.

+> *Note*:
+>
+> "--ask-become-pass" and "--ask-vault-pass" are also set to True in ansible.cfg, so they won't need to be passed in explicitly if that is in place

 ## Roles